elastic/integrations/packages/mattermost/docs/README.md

 # Mattermost Integration

-The Cloudflare integration collects logs from Mattermost servers.
-THis integration has been tested with Mattermost version 5.31.9 but is expected to work with other versions.
+The Mattermost integration collects logs from Mattermost servers.
+This integration has been tested with Mattermost version 5.31.9 but is expected to work with other versions.

 ## Logs